 To finalize the last step of the onboarding guide, click on the "New schedule" option.
 By clicking this option, the system will display the Schedule section and we'll have a new schedule dialog in front of us.

 Choose one of the templates that you added during the initial onboarding.
-In our example above, you can see that we chose the "Restaurant Inspection" template.
+In our example above, you can see that we chose the "Daily Kitchen Open & Close Checklist" template.
 In case you've skipped this step in the initial onboarding, then check out this article which will guide you through the process of creating your own audit template first.
 Once you create that template, you'll be able to schedule it here.

-In our example we chose something simple for our repeating options.
-It’s basically repeating monthly, every month, with a start on January 1st 2021, and it stops on December 31st 2025.
+In our example, we chose something simple for our repeating options.
+It’s basically repeating weekly, every week with a start on November 22nd, 2021, and it never stops.
 Simply click the “Schedule” option when you’re done with defining your repeating frequency.

 Here’s a guide to the main menu of the system:

 - the Dashboard is where you can see a current snapshot of compliance within your business, and also see outstanding corrective actions that need to be addressed.
 You’ll want to check out the dashboard frequently;